Average Maternity Leave: Everything You Need to Know

 If you're certain you're eligible for FMLA leave or your state's provisions and you've turned in your paperwork on time, remind your employer about the applicable laws.
 You can talk with the U.S. Department of Labor and get a sheet with FMLA facts and ways to get your company to comply.

-If working with your employer nicely doesn't work and you believe you qualify for leave, contact the your Labor Department's Wage and Hour Division's regional office and make a complaint.
+If working with your employer nicely doesn't work and you believe you qualify for leave, contact your Labor Department's Wage and Hour Division's regional office and make a complaint.
 This department investigates unpaid leave claims and will sometimes sue a company on an employee's behalf.
 A national nonprofit group, the Equal Rights Advocates, strive for women's rights at work and advise many women on pregnancy discrimination and family leave.

 Under FMLA protection, your employer has to keep your insurance plan while you're off, whether you're on disability or maternity leave.
 Many employers keep paying the premiums, but ask for you to pay back your portion that's normally taken from you check.